EJones621/Credit_Risk_Analysis/README.md

 ## Summmary
 Overall, the results show that EasyEnsembleClassifier is the best model to test the credit risk.
-It has good predictions as seen in the recall score.
-Since there is a high-risk profile with smaller proportion of the overall dataset, precision is necessary for model to be of use.
-None of these models should be recommneded to predict credit worthless.
+So I think the EasyEnsembleClassifier model is recommended for use, due to its high balanced accuracy score, along with its balance of precision and recall scores.